IN4270 – Digital Business Development

-It is recommended to have taken at least 30 credits in business courses prior to this course, such as INEC1800 – Economics, Finance and Accounting, INEC1810 – Markets, Marketing and Product Development, INEC1820 – Organisasjon og ledelse, INEC1831 – Strategi
+It is recommended to have taken at least 30 credits in business courses prior to this course, such as ECON1210 – Mikroøkonomi 1/INEC1800, INEC1810 – Markets, Marketing and Product Development, INEC1820 – Organization and Management (continued)/IN1821, INEC1831 – Strategi

-The course is structured as a combination of lectures, discussions, in-class activities, visits to companies, case analysis, and case discussion.
-Students will form groups to produce a graded final term paper on a self-chosen topic and develop the paper during the course.
+The course is structured as a combination of lectures, case discussions, in-class activities, possibly company visits. and computer-based simulation exercises.
+Students will form groups (2-3 participants) to produce a graded final term paper on a self-chosen topic and develop the paper during the course.
 Individual term paper writing is strongly discouraged.

-80% attendance of the lectures is mandatory.
-Completion of mandatory attendance is required in order to pass the course.
+Completion of active attendance is required in order to pass the course.

 The course grade is based on the following assessments:

-- a term paper to be written in groups of two or three, on a self-chosen topic decided in collaboration with the course leader: 60%
+- (50% of final grade) a term paper to be written in groups of two or three, on a self-chosen topic decided in collaboration with the course leader

-- two individual assignments (in writing or presentation): 20% each
+- (30% of final grade) smaller individual assignments (in writing or presentation)

-In addition, 80% attendance of lectures is required in order to pass the course.
+In addition, 80% active attendance (see above) of the teachings is required in order to pass the course.